jlian/jlian.co/content/post/hdmi-cec.md

 ---
 title: "Fixing HDMI-CEC weirdness with a Raspberry Pi and a $5 cable"
 date: 2025-11-15T10:00:00-07:00
-draft: true
 tags: [home theater, hdmi-cec, raspberry pi, automation]
 featured_image: "/images/posts/hdmi-cec/featured.jpg"
+description: "Revenge tale where a $5 cable and Raspberry Pi bully Samsung + Denon into behaving."
 ---

-For years I treated HDMI-CEC like a house spirit: sometimes helpful, mostly temperamental, never fully understood.
-My living-room stack is straightforward: Samsung TV on [ARC](https://en.wikipedia.org/wiki/HDMI#ARC_and_eARC), Denon AVR-X1700H hidden in a closet, Apple TV plus a stack of consoles hanging off the receiver, and a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) already doing [Homebridge](https://homebridge.io/) duty.
-Apple TV behaves like demo hardware from Cupertino; every console behaves like it missed the last week of CEC school.
-They wake the TV, switch the input, then leave the Denon asleep so I’m back to toggling audio outputs by hand.
+For years I treated [HDMI-CEC](https://en.wikipedia.org/wiki/Consumer_Electronics_Control) like a house spirit: sometimes helpful, mostly temperamental, never fully understood.
+My living-room stack is straightforward: Samsung TV on [ARC](https://en.wikipedia.org/wiki/HDMI#ARC_and_eARC) (NOT eARC - story for another day), Denon AVR-X1700H hidden in a closet, Apple TV plus a bunch of consoles connected to the receiver, and a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) already doing [Homebridge](https://homebridge.io/) duty.
+When it comes to CEC, the Apple TV handles it like a dream, but every console behaves like it missed the last week of CEC school.
+They wake the TV, switch the input, then leave the Denon asleep so I’m back to toggling audio outputs manually.

 ![My media closet where all the consoles are](/images/posts/hdmi-cec/media-closet.jpg)

+> I documented the [media closet build-out](/post/media-closet/) separately, so if you want the full wiring tour (and the before/after photos), start there.

+With the media closet, rewiring everything to the TV wasn’t an option and disabling CEC wasn’t viable (Apple TV works and it gets the most use).
+My first instinct was to lean on traditional automation stacks: HomeKit scenes to chain “TV on” into “receiver on” or wattage triggers via an [Eve Energy](https://www.evehome.com/en/eve-energy) plug.
+This kind of worked, but every extra layer added 30 seconds of lag or more.
+The last stop on that journey was a [`homebridge-cec-tv-control` plugin](https://github.com/electroflame/homebridge-cec-tv-control), but while reading the README I realized I was about to pipe CEC messages through Node, Homebridge, and HomeKit before they hit the receiver. *The Pi is wired into the rack already, so skipping those layers and going through `/dev/cec0` directly was clearly the faster path.*

-Rewiring wasn’t an option and disabling CEC wasn’t politically viable (people like Apple TV’s magic), so the question became: can I fix it with the gear I own, ideally with one more $5 micro-HDMI cable?
-The short version: yes.
-The Pi now sits quietly on the HDMI bus, watching for consoles to announce themselves and issuing the single command Samsung + Denon should have exchanged on their own.
+After an evening of struggling, the Pi now sits quietly on the HDMI bus, watching for consoles to announce themselves and issuing the single command Samsung + Denon should have exchanged on their own.

-This write-up mirrors the structure of my notebook: build a small mental model of CEC, sniff the bus, copy whatever Apple TV does right, wrap it in Python, then ship it as a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) unit.
-Along the way I’ll point out where you can drop in photos/diagrams; shoot those once you have daylight.
+This post follows the structure of my notes: build a small mental model of CEC, monitor the bus, copy whatever Apple TV does right, wrap it in Python, then ship it as a [systemd](https://systemd.io) unit.

-## A tiny HDMI-CEC primer (just enough to be dangerous)
+## Small HDMI-CEC primer

-[HDMI-CEC](https://en.wikipedia.org/wiki/Consumer_Electronics_Control) is a low-bandwidth side channel that rides alongside HDMI video/audio.
-Everyone on the bus speaks in logical addresses (`0` for TV, `5` for audio systems, `4/8/9/B` for playback devices) and tiny opcodes such as `0x82` (**Active Source**) or `0x72` (**Set System Audio Mode**).
-Physical addresses are “lat/long” references inside the topology—`3.0.0.0` might mean “behind the AVR on HDMI 3”.
+*[High-Definition Multimedia Interface](https://en.wikipedia.org/wiki/HDMI) [Consumer Electronics Control](https://en.wikipedia.org/wiki/Consumer_Electronics_Control)*, much better known as **HDMI-CEC**, is a low-bandwidth side channel that rides alongside HDMI video/audio.
+Everyone on the bus speaks in *logical addresses* (`0` for TV, `5` for audio systems, `4/8/9/B` for playback devices, etc.) and tiny *opcodes*[^cec-frame] such as `0x82` (**Active Source**) or `0x72` (**Set System Audio Mode**).
+Physical addresses are “lat/long” references inside the topology, so `3.0.0.0` can mean “AVR input source HDMI 3”.

+[^cec-frame]: Super confusing, using https://www.cec-o-matic.com is really helpful.

-In a healthy system the flow goes like this: console wakes and declares itself active, the TV notices there’s an ARC partner, somebody sends “please be the audio system”, the receiver wakes up, and audio never leaves the big speakers.
-That path only fired when Apple TV was involved.
+CEC is *supposed to* help consumers control their electronics, so in a healthy system the flow goes like this: console wakes and declares itself active, the TV notices there’s an ARC partner, somebody sends “please be the audio system”, the receiver wakes up, and audio comes out of the big speakers.
+For me, that path only occurred when Apple TV was involved.
+Sadly, when I woke a console, the TV switched inputs but audio stayed on the crappy TV speakers.

-Here are the specific CEC roles that mattered in my stack:
+To debug that mess I first wrote down how every device identified itself on the bus.
+Here are the specific CEC roles in my home theater:

 - **TV** – logical address `0`
 - **Audio system (Denon AVR-X1700H)** – logical address `5`
-- **Playback devices** – logical addresses `4`, `8`, `9`, `B` (Apple TV, PS5, Switch 2, etc.)
+- **Playback devices** – logical addresses `4`, `8`, `B` (Apple TV, PS5, Switch 2 and Xbox all competing for the three playback slots[^playback-limit])
 - **Broadcast** – logical address `F` (messages to everyone)

+[^playback-limit]: HDMI-CEC only defines only [**three** playback logical addresses](https://feintech.eu/en/blogs/know-how/wozu-dient-hdmi-cec): `4` (Playback 1), `8` (Playback 2), and `11` (`0xB`) (Playback 3).
+That’s fine if you have one streaming box and a couple of consoles.
+I had **four** playback-class boxes (Apple TV, PS5, Switch 2, Xbox) hanging off the Denon.
+On the wire, only three of them can ever be “real” playback devices at once, so when the fourth one wakes up the TV and AVR have to reshuffle logical addresses on the fly.
+In practice this looked unhinged: trying to switch inputs with the Xbox and Switch both on would result a black screen, and then the input switching not working and reverting to the previous source.
+None of this was a Samsung or Denon bug; it was just me exceeding the three-playback-device limit baked into the CEC spec.

 And the key opcodes we ended up caring about: